Commencis/secrets-vault-plugin/README.md

   - The `projectName` parameter is optional and uses the module's name where the plugin is applied by default.
 You can specify a different project name if needed.
   - The `version` parameter is optional.
 If not provided, a default CMake version will be used.

-# 3) Get your secret key in your app
+# 3) Get Your Secret Key in Your App
 To enable the compilation of C++ files, add these lines in the Module level `build.gradle[.kts]` :
 ```gradle
 android {